Zzarek/FoundryModuleIntermediateGuide/Documentation/Style.md

 ## Tips and tricks

  - In javascript ===  uses strict equality which is a different comparison than == which will use loose equality.
 Defaulting to === unless you intend to compare without type is a safe practice.
  - Var,  let, and const use different scoping.
 When choosing which one to use, try to stick to let and const because var can be global and potentially have unintended collisions.

+## Linting

+# Avoiding Other Module Conflicts

+## Naming Convention